jean-philippe-martin/JavaJson/README.md

 (Change the input file as desired)

-Use the up and down arrows to navigate. q to quit.
+Use the up and down arrows to navigate. h for help, q to quit.